ilrWebServices/union/README.md

 js:
   button.js: {}
 dependencies:
-  - link
+  - base
 ```

-Note that the css file you may reference in your `.libraries.yml` file is automatically compiled from your `.scss` file.
+Note that the css file referenced in your `.libraries.yml` file is automatically compiled from your `.scss` file.
 See below.

 ### Compile and watch for changes and start Pattern Lab